-Cosmopolitan College of Commerce and Technology (CCCT) has seen a steady rise in student admissions every year with hundreds of school leavers enrolling in certificate and diploma courses in April and October.
+Cosmopolitan College of Commerce and Technology (COSMO) has seen a steady rise in student admissions every year with hundreds of school leavers enrolling in certificate and diploma courses in April and October.

-For its October intake, the private educational institution welcomed 254 students at its recent orientation programme which number sums up to 725 of the students’ population.
+For its October intake, the private educational institution welcomed new students at its recent orientation programme.

 The big day was not just for the students but also for proud parents as they get to see their kids embark on whole new learning experience.

 “You are here to be successful for yourself and your parents.
 It is not playtime anymore” – these were some of the words uttered by a lecturer that echoed throughout the college’s hall.

 At COSMO, the learning environment is made friendly and open whereby students can easily access lecturers’ mentorship; making one feels less intimidated with the new surroundings.

 “They can come and meet us at our office anytime they need a consultation,” said the college’s principal, Nadirah Jambol, who is also a senior business lecturer.